ScottEKendall/Microsoft-Platform-SSO/README.md

 4. Make sure to add the Company Portal app in the Enrollment Packages section

-### 4. Removing the (old) SSO Exension ###
+### 4. Remove the old SSO Extension ###

 You need to have a configuration profile for the Platform SSO that can be deployed.  *IMPORTANT!*  You CANNOT have both SSO Extension and Platform SSO Extension deployed to all users simultaneously.

 The best way to do this is to create groupings and deploy the pSSO to the users in the group, while simultenously excluding them from the SSO Extension group.
 Screenshot for exxample: